IGNF/las-digital-models/README.md

 * DSM: digital surface model (model of the ground surface including natural and built features such as trees or buildings)
 * DTM: digital terrain model (model of the ground surface without natural and built features such as trees or buildings)
 * DHM: digital height model (model of the height of natural and built features from the ground)

+This repo contains also code to extract the minimum Z values along lines (defined in a geometry file) from raster containing Z value
 # Overview

 ## Workflow
+### Digitals Models from LAS inputs
 The overall workflow to create DXM from a classified LAS point cloud is:

 As a preprocessing step, a buffer is added to each tile: